Social-Systems-Lab/circles/docs/create-module.md

 Modules will generally consist of the following elements:

 - **Models** - the data types that will be stored and retrieved from the database and worked with in the various layers of the application.
 Defined using zod schemas that allows us to validate data.
-- **Database collections and functions** - The database collections for the data types that allows us to do CRUD operations on the data, and functions that can be reused.
+- **Database interface** - The database collections for the data types that allows us to do CRUD operations on the data, and functions that can be reused.

 - **Server Components** - React components that are rendered server-side and does things like fetching data from the database and provides the non-intractable part of the UI.
 - **Client Components** - The bulk of most module UI will be in client components that allows for interactivity and state management.